WHAT TO DO IN MELBOURNE IN 2 DAYS

 The beautiful capital of Victoria, Melbourne, has a lot to offer to its visitors.
-It is one of the most exciting places in Australia and if you plan to visit this beautiful city yourself, this post can help you create a perfect 2-day Melbourne itinerary.
+It is one of the most exciting places in Australia.
+If you plan to visit this fun city yourself, this post can help you create a perfect 2-day Melbourne itinerary.

-Find out about the best things to do in Melbourne in 2 days – places to visit, the best activities and more travel tips for your trip to Victoria´s capital.
+Find out about the best things to do in Melbourne in 2 days – here are the places to visit, the best activities, and more travel tips for your 2-day trip.

 This post was written by Cathy – a Melbourne local